-Amanda Tjan is a Turing grad and software engineer at Molecule.
+Amanda Tjan is an alum of the Front-End program and software engineer at Molecule.

 When I finished my undergrad in management, I moved to Spain to teach English for a year and work on becoming bilingual before I started working a "real job."
 What was supposed to be one year quickly turned into more as I fell in love with Madrid and started to see that the city had opportunities for me to pursue my lifelong dream of working in fashion.
 Ever since I was a little girl, I wanted to be part of an industry that influences billions of people all over the world.
 I ended up spending four years in Madrid and I had a jewelry collection that I sold in multiple stores, a Masters in accessories design, and an offer to work at Inditex's (Zara's parent company) headquarters as a stylist for their website to show for it.

 After going through Turing's website extensively, I Googled all that I could about the interview process to better my chance of getting in.
 When I got to the second round Skype interview, the types of questions they asked me about my background and why I wanted to make the career change only cemented that this was the school for me.
 So when the interview finished and they told me that I was in, I felt ready to leave my home in northern Spain and move out to Denver.
 I had no idea at the time that going to Turing would be one of the best decisions of my life.

 Everyone who knows me is shocked that I pivoted from a successful fashion career to writing code, but my fashion background makes me a better developer.
 I have an eye for design and I've learned to leverage that in my two jobs since graduating Turing.
 In addition, I went into Turing bilingual and now I'm multilingual with the new languages I've learned.